Who must file campaign disclosure reports?

 Yes, voluntary electronic filing is encouraged.

-Does the State Board of Elections provide filing software?
+Does the State Board of Elections provide an electronic filing program?

 Is IDIS a campaign management system or primarily a record-keeping and report